corda/corda-docs/content/en/docs/corda-enterprise/4.5/tokens-sdk/introduction.md

 ## The anatomy of a token

 You can create tokens in Corda to represent anything of value.
 This could be a representation of an asset that exists outside of your network, like diamonds, or US dollars, or it could represent something that only exists inside your network, like a new digital currency that is native to the ledger itself.
+In the case of a ledger-native digital currency, the token itself is the object of value - it *is* the asset.

 Your token can represent both fungible and non-fungible assets.
 These assets can evolve (evolvable) over time or remain the same (non-evolvable):